 Your child may also need to use special mouth rinses to help recreate the effects of saliva.
 If your child wears an orthodontic appliance such as braces, then they may need to use special wax to reduce friction from the wires on the inner parts of their lips and cheeks.

 A child with a long term health condition may need help with their oral hygiene.
 You may need to set alarms or use a reward chart to motivate and remind kids with ADHD to brush their teeth.
 A child who struggles with ADHD may also need you to remind them to do things such as soak their plastic aligner trays or replace the rubber bands on their braces.
 Since proper oral hygiene is essential for them to get the most from their orthodontic treatment, you may need to temporarily take a bigger role in telling even older kids that it is time to brush their teeth.

 You can also promote good oral hygiene by making it fun.
 Play music while your child brushes their teeth and challenge them to keep brushing until the song is done.
 You can also let your child experiment with different toothpaste flavors and floss until they find one that is acceptable to their selective palate.

 Helping Kids With Sensory Disorders Care for Their Teeth

 Children with sensory processing disorders face specific challenges when it comes to dental care.
 Your child may find it hard to sit in the exam chair if they are especially energetic.
-Frequent breaks may be needed in this type of situation.
-And you can help your child develop a signal to show their care provider that they need a break to get up and move around.
-Your child may also benefit from wearing noise-cancelling headphones.
-Or listening to music to drown out the sounds of loud equipment such as a drill.
+Frequent breaks may be needed in this type of situation, and you can help your child develop a signal to show their care provider that they need a break to get up and move around.
+Your child may also benefit from wearing noise-canceling headphones or listening to music to drown out the sounds of loud equipment such as a drill.